nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-28-tfs-event-handler-ctp-2-released/index.md

 resourceType: blog
 slug: tfs-event-handler-ctp-2-released
 aliases:
   - /blog/tfs-event-handler-ctp-2-released
 tags:
   - code
   - infrastructure
   - service-oriented-architecture
   - tfs
   - tfs2008
   - tools
   - wit
 categories:
   - code-and-complexity
-coverImage: metro-visual-studio-2005-128-link-1-1.png
+preview: metro-visual-studio-2005-128-link-1-1.png
 ---

 I have just uploaded [CTP 2](http://www.codeplex.com/TFSEventHandler/Release/ProjectReleases.aspx) of the [TFS Event Handler](http://www.codeplex.com/TFSEventHandler).This is a fully functional version of the application and I will be releasing documentation for this in due course, but all configuration of team servers and events is handled through the [TFS](http://msdn2.microsoft.com/en-us/teamsystem/aa718934.aspx "Team Foundation Server") Event Handler Explorer, but all Event Handlers are setup manually.